mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 ## Packaging

+By packaging the code, it can be easily shared, installed and used by others.
+Many engineers and researchers conflate general-purpose components such as solvers or optimisers with specific applications, resulting in tightly coupled code that is difficult to reuse or extend.

-By packaging the code... distributing reusable code...
+Distributing reusable code...

 By separating reusable functionality from application specific logic and packaging...